Great Schools, Great Merit Scholarships

 - Other scholarships also include awards for students in specific majors (such as Engineering, the arts, and STEM)

-- Link: Merit scholarships at Berkeley (selection is based on both need and merit)
+- UC-Berkeley offers scholarships based on both need and merit.

 - A number of full-tuition merit scholarships are offered, including the Isaac Bashevis Singer Scholarship and the Ronald A. Hammond Scholarship

-- Link: Merit scholarships at the University of Michigan (mostly need-based, but several merit)
+- The University of Michigan offers mostly need-based, but several merit scholarships as well.

 - Several full-tuition merit scholarships available to students both in-state and out-of-state.